shubacca/Produced-Waters/README.md

 i) whether water characteristics were significantly different before the Permian oil shale revolution in 2012, indicating that water contamination has increased due to the introduction of hydraulic fracturing;

-ii) whether depths of wells can be regressed using water quality parameters and origin basins.
+ii) whether TDS values of wells can be regressed using water quality parameters and origin basins.

 ![Alt text](https://github.com/shubacca/Produced-Waters/blob/master/Produced%20Waters/Pictures/basins%20and%20well%20locations.jpg)